Parris Campbell: Indianapolis Colts

 Campbell was drafted by the Indianapolis Colts in the second round (59th overall) of the 2019 NFL draft.
 He caught his first NFL touchdown in Week 2 against the Tennessee Titans on September 15, 2019.
 He was placed on injured reserve on December 9, 2019, after suffering a broken foot in Week 14.
 He finished the season with 18 catches for 127 yards and one touchdown through seven games and three starts.
 He dealt with several injuries throughout his rookie year, including a sports hernia costing him two games and a broken hand causing him to miss four more games.

 In Week 1 of the 2020 season, Campbell caught six passes for a career-high 71 yards against the Jacksonville Jaguars.
 In Week 2, he suffered a PCL and MCL injury in his left knee and was placed on injured reserve on September 22, 2020.

 On October 19, 2021, Campbell was placed on injured reserve.
 He was activated off of the list on January 8, 2022.
 He finished the 2021 season with ten receptions for 162 yards and a touchdown in six games and three starts.

 In the 2022 season, Campbell appeared in all 17 games and started 16.
 He finished with 63 receptions for 623 receiving yards and three receiving touchdowns.

 New York Giants

 On March 17, 2023, Campbell signed a one-year contract with the New York Giants.
 He played in 12 games with three starts, recording 20 catches for 104 yards.

 Philadelphia Eagles

 On March 21, 2024, Campbell signed with the Philadelphia Eagles.
 He was released on August 27, and re-signed to the practice squad.
 He was promoted to the active roster on October 12.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 Dallas Cowboys

 On March 15, 2025, Campbell signed a one-year contract with the Dallas Cowboys.
 Campbell was released from the Cowboys on August 5, after being placed on injured reserve three days prior.
 He was re-signed to the practice squad on September 30.
+Campbell signed a reserve/future contract with Dallas on January 5, 2026.
+During his tenure with the Cowboys, he was elevated from the practice squad once, playing in one game in 2025.

+On May 27, 2026, Campbell announced his retirement from the NFL.